How to Avoid Paying Taxes on a Divorce Settlement

 Additionally, you may claim the child and dependent care expense credit if you cared for a child under age 13 or a dependent incapable of caring for themself due to disability.
 You may also claim the child tax credit for dependents who are under 17 at the end of the year.

 Minimizing your tax bill after divorce often requires careful planning, give-and-take with your former spouse, and extensive knowledge of the available options.
-For assistance from lawyers with the knowledge and experience to advise you, help you make your plan, and negotiate with your former spouse, contact Mills & Anderson today.
+For assistance from Las Vegas divorce lawyers with the knowledge and experience to advise you, help you make your plan, and negotiate with your former spouse, contact Mills & Anderson today.